 Defensible space and home hardening help to slow fire spread and lower ignition risk, as well as make homes more wildfire resilient, protecting against embers and direct flames.

-Mobilizing Community Fuels Mitigation
+Mobilizing Community Fuels Reduction & Mitigation

 CFSC supports neighborhood fuel clean-up efforts, as well as seasonal fire breaks and green spaces, which slow wildfire spread and aid firefighter response.